JeroenVanB/LAMAS/index.md

 ### Game Rules

 #### Variations
 There are many variants of the game: 'Oh hell!', 'Oh Pshaw' or 'Nomination Whist'.
 We decided to implement a version, which we ourselves usually play.
-There are 15 rounds and only the high cards of the normal deck of cards are used (7 up to Ace).
+To prevent state explosion, we simplified some game rules, e.g. the amount of cards.
+We implemented a version with 7 rounds and only the highest cards of the normal deck of cards are used.
 The trump changes each round and is chosen randomly.

 #### Points
 The aim of the game is to get the most points.
-Points can be obtained by winning tricks and (most importantly) correctly guessing how many tricks $c_{guess}$ the player himself will take in a round.
+Points can be obtained by winning tricks and (most importantly) correctly guessing how many tricks the player himself will take in a round.
-If the player correctly guesses the total number of tricks he has taken ($c_{wins}$), he will receive two points for each trick taken, with a 10 points bonus ($2*c_{wins}+10$).
+If the player correctly guesses the total number of tricks he has taken, he will receive two points for each trick taken, with a 10 points bonus.
 A special reward is given to players if they correctly guess taking 0 tricks, in rounds with 6 or more cards.
-Here, the bonus points change from 10 to 20.
+Here, the bonus points increase from 10 to 20.
-If the player guesses wrong, he will get two points subtracted for each trick he was off ($-2*|c_{wins}-c_{guess}|$).
+If the player guesses wrong, he will get two points subtracted for each trick he was off.
 The player with the most points after 15 rounds wins the game.

 #### Gameplay
-In each round, each player is given $n$ cards.
-From the remaining cards, one random card is picked to determine the trump of the round.
-Starting by the player to the left of the dealer ($P_1$) and continuing clockwise, every player $P \in \{1, 2, 3, 4\}$ guesses the number of tricks $c_{guess}^{P}$ he will win.
+In each round, each player is given _n_ cards.
+From a separate set of cards, one random card is picked to determine the trump of the round.
+Starting by the player to the left of the dealer _P<sub>1</sub>_ and continuing clockwise, every player $P \in \{1, 2, 3, 4\}$ guesses the number of tricks $c_{guess}^{P}$ he will win.
 (In the rare occasion that all the guesses sum up to $n$, the dealer has to change his guess.
 He has to increase or decrease his original guess with 1 such that the total is not a sum equal to $n$.)

 Next, $t=n$ tricks are played.
 During the first trick $t_1$, the player left of the dealer starts.
 In the following rounds, the winner of the previous trick starts.
 The starting player is called 'the opener', denoted by $P_{opener}$.
 Every player after the opener, should play a card matching the suit of the card played by the opener.
 If this is not possible, the player may play any card of his choice.
 #### Winning tricks